AdityaBITMESRA/GSOC2024_INCF/README.md

 4. Metadata preservation: The exporter preserves metadata from the original SWC file and adds it to the NeuroML representation.
 Error handling and logging: The export module includes extensive error checking and logging to ensure reliable conversion and to aid in debugging.

+Testing:- The test module does thorough testing of the export module with special soma cases also Here's a concise 5-line summary of the testing approach:

+1. Each test parses an SWC string, converts it to NeuroML, and checks the output structure and content.
+2. Common checks include NeuroML elements, segment creation, group formation, and coordinate representation.
+3. The suite also verifies error handling and uses temporary files for SWC parsing tests.